Faculty Personnel Policies & Financial Matters

 4. Reassessment of the Split Position

-In any of the following situations, the hiring department will need to reassess the advisability of continuing a split position and forward its decision to the Dean: (1) one person is granted tenure, but the other is not; (2) one person leaves the College for other employment; (3) the two faculty members dissolve their working relationship or one of the two dies or becomes incapacitated.
+In any of the following situations, the hiring department or program will need to reassess the advisability of continuing a split position and forward its decision to the Dean: (1) one person is granted tenure, but the other is not; (2) one person leaves the College for other employment; (3) the two faculty members dissolve their working relationship or one of the two dies or becomes incapacitated.

 All initial faculty appointments, and any subsequent reappointments, are made by the President or the Dean after consultation with the department or program chair.
 Only the initial appointment letter may be relied upon for the terms and conditions of employment.
 Prior to the award of tenure, the appointments of tenure-track faculty are renewed each year, and neither reappointment nor tenure is automatic or assured.